bakks/virginian/README.md

 This research is more about the organization of the database than the query running times, since they depend on many factors and are somewhat specific to the workload I have focused on.
 Please read my note about the results below.
-The results are for brute force SELECT queries that with conditions and math operations.
+The results are for brute force SELECT queries with conditions and math operations.

 On the machines I have tested with, GPU execution is __2x - 5x__ faster than